Meet the World’s 20 Fluffiest Dog Breeds

 Key Points

-If you’re looking for a truly fluffy pet, this list is for you.
-Sure, you’ll want to invest in a good brush — or five — but it’ll be worth it.
+If you’re looking for a truly fluffy pet, this guide is for you.
+Sure, you’ll want to invest in a good brush and vacuum — or five — but it’ll be worth it.
 Let’s dive into 20 majorly furry dog breeds, how you can keep their coats as clean and tangle-free as possible, and which ones may fit into your lifestyle the best.

 Collie